 However, Salmon Scotland – the trade body representing Scotland’s farmed salmon producers – said it “absolutely refutes” the claim that farms are not complying with their legal obligations.
 The Scottish Government said it takes the welfare of farmed animals “very seriously”.

-In its letter to the government, the ALF says covert investigations have exposed welfare abuses at Scottish fish farms including “painful sea lice infestations, disease, killing [fish] without [them] being properly stunned, and salmon swimming for “endless months in cramped, barren cages”.
+In its letter to the government, the ALF says covert investigations have exposed welfare abuses at Scottish fish farms including “painful sea lice infestations, disease, killing without being properly stunned, and salmon swimming for “endless months in cramped, barren cages”.

 The charity is urging the Scottish Government to issue official guidance so farmers know how to meet their legal obligations to protect the fish they farm.